 Your teeth are complex structures made up of many different components.
-The tooth's enamel is the visible, outer layer.
-It's primarily composed of calcium phosphate, making it the hardest substance in the body.
-Enamel protects the inner parts of the teeth and gives your smile its white appearance.
+The tooth's enamel is the visible outer layer that protects the inner parts of the teeth and gives your smile its white appearance.
 But did you know that sometimes, children develop teeth that don't have this protective layer?
-This condition is known as amelogenesis imperfecta, which can increase the risk for several dental issues.
-Learn more about this dental condition and its available treatment options.
+Learn more about this dental condition and available treatment options for teeth without enamel.

 Amelogenesis Imperfecta: No Enamel on Teeth

 What Is Amelogenesis Imperfecta?

 Healthy enamel acts as a protective buffer against tooth decay.
 This hard exterior shields the inner layers of the teeth from the effects of acids and plaque.
 It also prevents tooth sensitivity that can be caused by extremely hot or cold foods and beverages.

 This condition can affect baby teeth and adult (permanent) teeth.
 Amelogenesis Imperfecta (AI) is caused by mutations in genes that can be passed down in families, but new gene alterations can occur even without a family history of the condition.

 Amelogenesis imperfecta affects the appearance and strength of teeth.
 Teeth appear small, discolored, pitted, and prone to breaking.
 There are four classifications of amelogenesis imperfecta, with each presenting various symptoms:

 - Hypoplastic: This type of AI is characterized by small or normal dental crowns (the top of the teeth), misalignment in the upper and lower teeth, and tooth discoloration.
 The enamel can be thin, smooth, or normal, with grooves, lines, and/or pits.